After Dark Films

-After Dark Films is an American independent film production and distribution company founded by Courtney Solomon and Allan Zeman in 2006.
+After Dark Films was an American independent film production and distribution company founded by Courtney Solomon and Allan Zeman in 2006.

 History

 The company is the organizer for the annual independent horror film festival After Dark Horrorfest, also known as 8 Films to Die For.
 On March 30, 2010 the company founded After Dark Originals alongside Lionsgate and Syfy.
 On March 2, 2012, After Dark Films announced After Dark Action, an action film series.